jonh14lk/CovidBR/README.md

 # Run the app

-With the flutter on your computer, just run the command:
+With the flutter on your computer ans with terminal in the project folder, just run the command:

 ```c
 flutter run